 You can set the basemap, spatial reference, and label engine that each new map or scene uses by default.
 When you create a map or scene, it automatically uses the settings you specified.
 On the Options dialog box, on the Map and Scene tab, you can set the options described in this topic.

 For basemaps, you can choose the default basemap from your ArcGIS Online organization account or a different basemap from the gallery or your organization.
 You can choose a different default basemap for maps and scenes.
 For example, you can choose a 3D basemap for a scene.
-Or you can specify that maps and scenes be created without a basemap.
+Or you can specify that maps and scenes are created without a basemap.

 The default extent of new maps and scenes is the Default basemap of your organization option.
-This option is defined by settings of the ArcGIS Online organization account.
+This option is defined by the settings of the ArcGIS Online organization account.
 For example, your organization has set the extent to your local area.
 If you are signed in to ArcGIS Online while using ArcGIS Pro, any new map or scene uses the extent defined for your organization.
 If you are not signed in, the first layer added to the map or scene defines the extent for local scenes and maps.
 Global scenes always show the whole earth.

-The Make newly added layers visible by default option controls layer visibility when you add a new layer to your map.
+The Make newly added layers visible by default option controls layer visibility when you add a layer to your map.
 This option is enabled by default.
 In some cases, it can be useful to turn off this option, such as when the layer you want to add contains many features or may take a long time to display.
-Zoom to your area of interest before turning on the visibility of the layer in the Contents pane.
+Zoom to an area of interest before turning on the visibility of the layer in the Contents pane.